Subtitles and Transcript

 Transcribed by Jenny Zurawell

-0:11 When I was a child growing up in Maine, one of my favorite things to do was to look for sand dollars on the seashores of Maine, because my parents told me it would bring me luck.
+0:12 When I was a child growing up in Maine, one of my favorite things to do was to look for sand dollars on the seashores of Maine, because my parents told me it would bring me luck.
 But you know, these shells, they're hard to find.
-They're covered in sand.
-They're difficult to see.
-However, overtime, I got used to looking for them.
+They're covered in sand, they're difficult to see.
+However, over time, I got used to looking for them.
 I started seeing shapes and patterns that helped me to collect them.

-1:43 What I want to share with you today is how we've used satellite data to find an ancient Egyptian city, called Itjtawy, missing for thousands of years.
-Itjtawy was ancient Egypt's capital for over four hundred years, at a period of time called the Middle Kingdom about four thousand years ago.
-The site is located in the Faiyum of Egypt and site is really important because in the Middle Kingdom there was this great renaissance for ancient Egyptian art, architecture and religion.
-Egyptologists have always known the site of Itjtawy was located somewhere near the pyramids of the two kings who built it, indicated within the red circles here, but somewhere within this massive flood plane.
-This area is huge -- it's four miles by three miles in size.
+1:44 What I want to share with you today is how we've used satellite data to find an ancient Egyptian city, called Itjtawy, missing for thousands of years.
+Itjtawy was ancient Egypt's capital for over four hundred years, at a period of time called the Middle Kingdom, about four thousand years ago.
+The site is located in the Faiyum of Egypt, and the site is really important, because in the Middle Kingdom there was this great renaissance for ancient Egyptian art, architecture and religion.
+Egyptologists have always known the site of Itjtawy was located somewhere near the pyramids of the two kings who built it, indicated within the red circles here, but somewhere within this massive flood plain.
+This area is huge — it's four miles by three miles in size.
 The Nile used to flow right next to the city of Itjtawy, and as it shifted and changed and moved over time to the east, it covered over the city.

-3:14 So we collaborated with the Egyptian scientists to do coring work, which you see here.
-When I say coring, it's like ice coring, but instead of layers of climate change you're looking for layers of human occupation.
-And five meters down, underneath a thick layer of mud, we found a dense layer of pottery.
-What this shows is that at this possible location of Itjtawy, five meters down, we have of layer of occupation for several hundred years dating to the Middle Kingdom, dating to the exact period of time we think Itjtawy is.
-We also found work stone -- carnelian, quartz and agate that shows that there was a jewelers workshop here.
+3:14 So we collaborated with Egyptian scientists to do coring work, which you see here.
+When I say coring, it's like ice coring, but instead of layers of climate change, you're looking for layers of human occupation.
+And, five meters down, underneath a thick layer of mud, we found a dense layer of pottery.
+What this shows is that at this possible location of Itjtawy, five meters down, we have a layer of occupation for several hundred years, dating to the Middle Kingdom, dating to the exact period of time we think Itjtawy is.
+We also found work stone — carnelian, quartz and agate that shows that there was a jeweler's workshop here.
 These might not look like much, but when you think about the most common stones used in jewelry from the Middle Kingdom, these are the stones that were used.

-4:28 So I wanted to end with my favorite quote from the Middle Kingdom -- it was probably written at the city of Itjtawy four thousand years ago.
+4:28 So I wanted to end with my favorite quote from the Middle Kingdom — it was probably written at the city of Itjtawy four thousand years ago.
 "Sharing knowledge is the greatest of all callings.
 There's nothing like it in the land."
 So as it turns out, TED was not founded in 1984 AD.
-(Laughter) Making ideas actually started in 1984 BC at a not-lost-for-long city, found from above.
-It certainly puts finding seashells by the seashore in perspective.
-Thank you very much.
-(Applause) Thank you.
-(Applause)